University of Toronto's guide to a safe return to work

-Procedures in case of a probable or confirmed case
+Procedures in the event of a confirmed or probable COVID-19 case

-In keeping with public health directives, the Occupational Health and Safety team then works with the appropriate offices to inform those who have had contact with the individual in U of T workplaces.
+The Occupational Health & Safety team at EHS will work with the appropriate offices to do our best to inform those who have had contact with the individual in U of T workplaces, in keeping with public health directives.
 Public health authorities may also contact exposed persons as is their usual practice.
-All contact tracing for the University MUST be conducted by the Occupational Health Nurse.
+Please note: ALL CONTACT TRACING for the University MUST be conducted by the Occupational Health Nurse.

 Measures to reduce the risk of transmission

 Unit-level plans can include the following measures:

 - Scheduling tasks and workflows to reduce traffic in on-site workplaces.
 This could include staggered shifts, flexible work arrangements, scheduled rather than drop-in appointments, contactless deliveries, and, wherever possible, providing services online or by phone.
 Scheduling changes must be consistent with collective agreements, policies, and procedures.

 - Reorganizing the physical environment.
 This could include removing or moving furniture and posting signs and floor stickers to encourage physical distancing, installing physical barriers in areas where physical distancing is difficult or not possible, removing non-essential items from work areas and surfaces, limiting or removing access to communal spaces, and restricting or screening access to buildings.
 (Consideration must be given to accessibility requirements when making changes to physical workspaces.)